awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-import.md

 1. Choose **Actions, Edit**, and then in the **Import calendar** area, choose **Choose file**\.

-1. Browse to and select the exported `.ics` file on your local computer\.
+1. Navigate to and select the exported `.ics` file on your local computer\.

 1. If prompted, for **Select a time zone**, select which time zone applies to the calendar\.